-For further information refer to EA Section 7, Rules for judges and organising committees and Annex G Notes for dressage event organisers.
+For further information refer to EA Sections 10 and 12, Rules for judges and organising committees and Notes for dressage event organisers.

-- a) Timetable competitions to start with the Grade IV and Grade V if possible followed by Grades-I, II and III not necessarily in that order. - b) Weather conditions are to be taken into consideration. - c) Depending on entries, allow 15-20-minute breaks between competitions. - d) Draw lists with judges' timetable/test and judging positions must be sent prior to start of competition to judges/classifiers (if required). - e) Daily honorarium for transport to and fro, and special food requirements to be confirmed before the event. - Notify scorers and commentator of updated draw changes check daily before competitions commence. - g) Updated draws to be available to the stewards/judges/classifiers the day before if possible and notify competitors and supporters of changes. - h) Ensure that a bell (used in indoor/outdoor competitions) can be heard as some riders may have a hearing impairment. - i) Provide a stopwatch for the Judge at C for all competitions. - Make an official scratching form available for riders/owners and treating veterinary officer (if present). - k) Site plan of venue to be sent to all officials and included in the rider information pack. - Special attention needs to be taken to provide suitable and accessible facilities for people with disabilities at appropriate areas.
-Where possible, near on-site accommodation, arenas and stables facilities should include:

-- accessible mounting block/ramp - accessible toilet - if classifiers are present, a room is to be allocated as per the FEI rules - results are to be located in an accessible location keep in mind people in wheelchairs. - n) A pack should be provided for the President of the Ground Jury and the Chief Steward which includes stewards' phone contacts, latest draws, stable allocations, current compensating aids list, plus a copy of current EA rules pertaining to Para Dressage.
+- a) Timetable competitions to start with the Grade 5 or Grade 4 riders (ideally 9.00 am), followed by Grades 1, 2 and 3. - b) Weather conditions are to be taken into consideration. - c) Depending on entries, allow 15-20 minute breaks between competitions. - d) Draw lists with judges' timetable/test and judging positions must be sent prior to start of competition to judges/classifiers (if required). - e) daily honorarium for transport to and from and special food requirements to be confirmed before the event. - f) Notify scorers and commentator of updated draw changes check daily before competitions commence. - g) Updated draws to be available to the stewards/judges/TD/classifiers the day before if possible and notify competitors and supporters of changes. - h) Ensure that a bell (used in indoor/outdoor competitions) can be heard as some riders may have a hearing impairment. - i) Provide a stopwatch for the Judge at C for all competitions. - j) Make an official scratching form available for riders/owners and treating veterinary officer (if present). - k) Site plan of venue to be sent to all officials and included in the rider information pack. - Special attention needs to be taken to provide suitable and accessible facilities for people with disabilities at appropriate areas.
+Where possible, near on site accommodation, arenas and stables facilities should include: - accessible mounting block/ramp - accessible toilet - if classifiers are present, a room is to be allocated as per the FEI rules - results are to be located in an accessible location keep in mind people in wheelchairs. - m) If a TD or steward is appointed, a pack should be provided to include stewards' phone contacts, latest draws, stable allocations, current compensating aids list, plus a copy of current EA rules pertaining to Para Dressage.

-11.15 Australian Para-Equestrian Championships
+9.15 Australian Para-Equestrian Championships

-11.15.1 Administration
+9.15.1 Administration

-The Australian Para-Equestrian Championships or CPEDI3\ may be conducted as a stand-alone competition or in conjunction with a dressage event of similar status (i.e. Australian Young Rider Championships, a State Dressage Championship, a CDI).
+The Australian Para-Equestrian Championships may be conducted as a stand-alone competition or in conjunction with a dressage event of similar status (i.e. Australian Young Rider Championships, a State Dressage Championship, a CDI or CPEDI).

-- a) The draft schedule must be submitted to the EADC for approval at least 6 months prior to the event. - b) All grades of FEI Para-Equestrian competitions I, II, III, IV and V and Freestyle must be included. - c) There must be 3 FEI competitions at each grade: FEI Team test, FEI Individual test (or FEI Novice test) and FEI Freestyle test. - d) Other levels and tests may also be included (e.g. National Para-Equestrian dressage tests) for each grade. - e) A horse/rider combination must compete in either the FEI tests or the National Para-Equestrian dressage tests for their grade. - f) The closing date of entries must be not more than 6 weeks and not less than 4 weeks before the start of the Championships.
+- a) The draft schedule must be submitted to the ADC for approval at least 6 months prior to the event. - b) All grades of FEI Para-Equestrian competitions 1, 2, 3, 4, and 5 must be included. - c) There must be 3 FEI competitions at each grade: FEI Team test, FEI Individual Championship test (or FEI Novice test) and FEI Freestyle test. - d) Other levels and tests may also be included (e.g. National Para-Equestrian dressage tests) for each grade.

-- g) There must be a timed draw made available to competitors for EA competitions at least 24 hours before the competition commences □ for FEI-sanctioned competitions as required under FEI rules. - h) The competitor's state of origin must be included in the start list, draw and program. - i) All riders competing in either FEI PE tests or EA PE dressage tests must be classified. - j) A copy of the riders FEI PE Master List is to be provided to the Gear Steward and all judges.
+- e) A horse/rider combination must compete in either the FEI tests or the National Para-Equestrian dressage tests for their grade. - f) The closing date of entries must be not more than 6 weeks and not less than 4 weeks before the start of the Championships. - g) There must be a timed draw made available to competitors - for EA competitions at least 24 hours before the competition commences - for FEI-sanctioned competitions as required under FEI rules. - h) The competitor's state of origin must be included in the start list, draw and program. - i) All riders competing in either FEI PE tests or EA PE dressage tests must be classified. - j) A copy of the riders FEI PE Master List is to be provided to the Gear Steward and all judges.

-11.15.2 Conditions of Entry
+9.15.2 Conditions of Entry